 Ah, wedding planning: a magical time when all of your little kid dreams come to v expensive fruition.
 Music, dancing, never-ending vows of love, high fashion, pretty dresses, and f*cking amazing shoes.

 Picking out those amazing shoes, though, should get just as much time and attention as picking out your perfect dress.
 They need to be practical.
 They need to be cute.
 And they need to be comfortable enough that, by the end of the night, you aren’t in tears and/or walking barefoot around the reception hall.
 That’s gross.
-We talked to Dr. Miguel Cunha, Founder ofand a leading podiatrist in Manhattan, who gave us some hardcore shoe pointers that can guide you in your efforts shopping for wedding shoes.
+We talked to Dr. Miguel Cunha, Founder of Gotham Footcare and a leading podiatrist in Manhattan, who gave us some hardcore shoe pointers that can guide you in your efforts shopping for wedding shoes.
 Here are the wedding shoes rules you need to live by:

 1. Comfort, But Make It Fashion